Skip to content

 The High Pass Slope control sets the slope for the filter from the selected frequency.
 The slope values provided are 12 dB, 18 dB, 24 dB, 48 dB, or 72 dB per octave.

 The DYN button activates a dynamic function of the high pass filter when the filter is primarily used to reduce excursion/space consumption.
 In this instance the filter should perform as ‘in-audible’ as possible while also being efficient as necessary.
 This intelligent function reads the groove geometry and weakens the filter whenever space allows.
 This results in reduced low-end filtering of the audio while gaining more space on disc.
+The DYN button also activates a blue circular meter around the Freq control, indicating a low-shelf boost that does not affect consumption, typically occurring past the LF transient.

 Elliptical